Heidi Klum Dazzles Instagram Followers In Slinky Silver Dress With Plunging Neckline

 “The face I make when I’ve held having to pee for just wayyy too long but definitely not as beautiful” a fourth person wrote.

 As the hashtags in Heidi’s caption revealed, the image is part of her spread in the latest issue of Grazia Italia magazine.
-She’s also featured on the cover of the mag where she’s pictured wearing the same bright blue shadow on her eyes.
-She rocked a black lacy top in that photo as she emerged out of the pool.
+She was also featured on the cover of the mag where she was pictured wearing the same bright blue shadow on her eyes.
+She rocked a black lacy top in that photo as she emerged from the pool.

-Heidi’s Instagram upload of the eye-catching cover image has so far attracted close to 40,000 Instagram likes and over 250 comments.
-One of those comments was penned by pop superstar Mariah Carey who left two open-mouthed emojis and a black heart.
+Heidi’s Instagram upload of the eye-catching cover image has so far attracted close to 40,000 likes and over 250 comments.
+One of those comments was penned by pop superstar Mariah Carey, who left two open-mouthed emoji and a black heart.

-The model previously shared what appears to be a behind the scenes clip from the Grazia photoshoot.
+The model previously shared what appears to be a behind-the-scenes clip from the Grazia photoshoot.
 In an Instagram video uploaded on October 24, she wore the distinctive blue eyeshadow seen in her most recent post.
 Heidi didn’t show a lot of her outfit in the clip, but you can see that she had on a shiny top with a cold-shoulder neckline and partially sheer sleeves as someone in the background smoothed her hair.
-She also tagged John Rankin in her caption and he’s the photographer who shot the Grazia Italia shoot.
+She also tagged John Rankin — the photographer who shot the Grazia Italia shoot — in the caption.

 Delivered To Your INBOX